ubxty/spatie-laravel-backup-utils/docs/index.md

 ## About

-Laravel Backup Utils is developed and maintained by [Ravdeep Singh](https://www.linkedin.com/in/ravdeep-singh-ubxty/) at [Ubxty](https://ubxty.com).
+Spatie Laravel Backup Utils is developed and maintained by [Ravdeep Singh](https://www.linkedin.com/in/ravdeep-singh-ubxty/) at [Ubxty](https://ubxty.com).
+This package extends the excellent [Spatie Laravel Backup](https://github.com/spatie/laravel-backup) foundation with professional-grade CLI tools and utilities.

 ## License